 The typical asking rate per listing is in the $20's per square foot per year.
-The College Point region is going through a an increase in rates.
-In the last 3 months, the median rate went up $24 per sqft per year.
-That's a Inf% increase in rent.
+The College Point region is going through a a rise in rates.
+In the last 3 months, the median rate rose $24 per sqft per year.

-Compared to the rest of the New York City market, the College Point region has less expensive rates, so you should have no trouble finding a great deal in this depreciated region.
+Compared to the rest of the New York City market, the College Point region has less expensive rates, so you should have no trouble finding a great deal in this discounted submarket.

-In the last 90 days, 6 listings have been posted online, which means listings are probably going fast.
+In the last 90 days, 7 listings have been made available, which means listings most likley are leasing quickly.
 You'll want to be prepared to make an offer immediately.
-About 17% of the office spaces in the College Point are subleases, so you might be able to find a shorter term or below market rent.
+About 14% of the available leases in the College Point are subleases, so you might be able to find a shorter term or below market rent.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 6,160 sqft, there are still 0 new availabilities below 2,000 sqft.
-Most buildings in this region are approximately 3 floors.
-Most buildings in this area were built in 1961 and are Class B.
+Even though the median size is 6,160 sqft, there are still 0 new listings below 2,000 sqft.
+Most buildings in this market are close to 3 floors.
+Most buildings in this region were built in 1961 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Utilities is the dominant industry in this market.
-Commute by car is the most popular way to get to work amongst College Point folk.
-Commuting approximately an hour a day is the norm for those who opt to reside in this part of town.
+Utilities is the dominant industry in this area.
+Commute by car is the most popular way to get to work amongst College Point residents.
+Commuting close to an hour a day is the norm for those who opt to reside in this part of town.